peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Return Value

-The resulting 4x4 matrix.
+The resulting 4 &times; 4 matrix.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.mat4projectVec3'></a>
 ### (static) H3DU.MathUtil.mat4projectVec3(mat, v, [vy], [vz])

-Transforms a 3-element vector with a 4x4 matrix and returns a perspective-correct version of the vector as a 3D point.
+Transforms a 3-element vector with a 4 &times; 4 matrix and returns a perspective-correct version of the vector as a 3D point.

-The transformation involves transforming a 4-element vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, with the 4x4 matrix, and then dividing X, Y, and Z of the transformed 4-element vector by that vector's W (a <i>perspective divide</i>), then returning that vector's new X, Y, and Z.
+The transformation involves transforming a 4-element vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, with the 4 &times; 4 matrix, and then dividing X, Y, and Z of the transformed 4-element vector by that vector's W (a <i>perspective divide</i>), then returning that vector's new X, Y, and Z.

 #### Parameters

-* `mat` (Type: Array.&lt;number>)<br>A 4x4 matrix to use to transform the vector.
+* `mat` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix to use to transform the vector.
 This will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>.<br> If the matrix includes a projection transform returned by MathUtil.mat4ortho, MathUtil.mat4perspective, or similar Math methods, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -1 to 1 and increase from left to right, front to back, and bottom to top, unless otherwise specified in those methods' documentation.
 * `v` (Type: Array.&lt;number> | number)<br>X coordinate of a 3D point to transform.
 If "vy" and "vz" are omitted, this value can instead be a 3-element array giving the X, Y, and Z coordinates.
 * `vy` (Type: number) (optional)<br>Y coordinate.
 * `vz` (Type: number) (optional)<br>Z coordinate.
 To transform a 2D point, set Z to 0.